John-Njau/John-Njau/README.md

 - ⚡ Fun fact: ...
 -->

--  I am a fullstack developer with skills in Python(Flask,Django),Javascript(Vue) and Angular.
+-  I am a Full-Stack Software Engineer, passionate about Web Development and Software Development.
+- My forte is Python,Flask,Django,Javascript,Vue and Angular.
 -  I’m currently learning React.

+- I'm also an Economist and Statistician.

 - If you are looking to collaborate reach me at <a>johnnjaunjoroge@gmail.com</a>.